google/WebFundamentals/src/content/en/fundamentals/native-hardware/user-location/index.md

 ### Gently nudge users to grant permission to their location

-You don't have access to any of the steps of what users are doing.
-You know exactly when the users disallow access to their location, but you don't know when they grant you access; you only know you obtained access when results appear.
+You don't have access to anything users are doing.
+You know exactly when users disallow access to their locations but you don't know when they grant you access; you only know you obtained access when results appear.

-It's a good practice to "nudge" the user into action if you need them to complete the action.
+It's good practice to "nudge" users into action if you need them to complete the action.

 We recommend:

-1. Set up a timer that will trigger after a short period; 5 seconds is a good value.
+1. Set up a timer that triggers after a short period; 5 seconds is a good value.
 2. If you get an error message, show a message to the user.
 3. If you get a positive response, disable the timer and process the results.
-4. If after the timeout you haven't gotten a positive response, show a notification to the user.
+4. If, after the timeout, you haven't gotten a positive response, show a notification to the user.
 5. If the response comes in later and the notification is still present, remove it from the screen.